Applied Computer Science - dual (Bachelor)

 WORK OR STUDY?
 DUAL STUDY PROGRAMME IN APPLIED COMPUTER SCIENCE

-The fields of work of computer scientists are both versatile and varied and often allow them to think outside the box.
-The dual study programme gives you the best career prospects, as you gain extensive practical experience alongside your university studies with a cooperating practical placement partner.
+The areas of responsibility of computer scientists are both versatile and varied and often allow them to think outside the box.
+The dual study programme gives you the best career prospects, as you gain extensive practical experience alongside your studies with the cooperating practice partner at your side.

-The dual study programme allows you to optimally combine practice and theory.
-You get to know both sides and can use your newly acquired knowledge in practice or discuss questions from your day-to-day work at the university.
-Thanks to the transfer between the study phase at the university and the practical phase at the enterprise, theoretical knowledge can be applied in practice straight away.
+In the dual study programme you can optimally combine practice and theory.
+You get to know both sides and can apply your newly acquired knowledge in practice or discuss questions from your day-to-day work at the university.
+By alternating between the study phase at the university and the practical phase at the company, theoretical knowledge can be applied in practice straight away.

 At a glance